KAloraifi/Dashboard/README.md

 ## Installation
 ### Frontend
-1. Traverse to the `client` directory.
+1. Traverse to the `client` directory
-2. Run `npm install` to install client dependencies.
+2. Run `npm install` to install client dependencies

 ### Backend
-1. Traverse to the `server` directory.
+1. Traverse to the `server` directory
 2. Run `npm install` to install server dependencies

 ## Running
 ### Frontend

+1. Traverse to the `client` directory
-1. Run the application locally: `npm start`.
+2. Run the application locally: `npm start`

 ### Backend
+1. Traverse to the `server` directory
-1. Run the application locally: `npm start`
+2. Run the application locally: `npm start`